htluandc2/MidiSheetMusic2/README.md

 # MidiSheetMusic-android
 An app for visualizing MIDI files with extra features to make learning new pieces easier.
+With Midi recognition feature by TF-Lite.
+Please click "record" to try demo.

 <div style="text-align: center">